Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 let hole = holes[0];
 ```

 Remember right back at the start when we created our `holes` variable?
+(We wrote a line that looked like:

+`let holes = document.querySelectorAll('.hole');`

-In that step we looked for every hole element on the page, and stored in this `holes` variable.
-The `[0]` in `holes[0]` is what tells JavaScript to just get the first hole on the page.
+In that step we looked for every hole element on the page, and stored in this `holes`variable.
+The`[0]`in`holes[0]` is what tells JavaScript to just get the first hole on the page.

 {{% notice tip %}}